About Title IX

 This is known as the "reluctant complainant".
 The University must still investigate the report and you must report it to the Title IX Coordinator or their designee immediately.
 You should encourage the person to file a report.
 If they are concerned about retaliation, the University can assist and any such acts will be punished as additional charges of misconduct.

-There are additional University policies that apply for the investigation of discrimination based upon race, disability, veteran’s status, ethnicity, age, national origin, religion, political beliefs and are handled by the Institutional Equity Officer: Shaniqua Crawford at (405) 325-3546 or (405) 271-2110.
-Additionally, the Equal Opportunity Office may handle purely employment-related sexual harassment and gender discrimination claims in conjunction with the Title IX Office.
+There are additional University policies that apply for the investigation of discrimination based upon race, disability, veteran’s status, ethnicity, age, national origin, religion, political beliefs and are handled by the Institutional Equity Officer, Christine Taylor, at (405) 325-3546.
+Additionally, the Institutional Equity Office may handle purely employment-related sexual harassment and gender discrimination claims.

-If you hear of any complaints about the manner in which an investigation is handled by the Title IX Office, please report it to Shaniqua Crawford, JD, Institutional Equity Officer and Title IX Coordinator at (405) 325-3546.
+If you hear of any complaints about the manner in which an investigation is handled by the Institutional Equity Office, please report it at (405) 325-3546.

-If the person is an employee, the Title IX Coordinator and/or EOO will discuss appropriate disciplinary action with the Executive Officer over the area.
-If the person is a faculty member, the Title IX Coordinator/EOO, in consultation with the Provost, shall recommend appropriate discipline and whether any faculty appeals board process should be initiated, up to and including abrogation of tenure.
+If the person is an employee, the Title IX Coordinator and/or IEO will discuss appropriate disciplinary action with the Executive Officer over the area.
+If the person is a faculty member, the Title IX Coordinator/IEO, in consultation with the Provost, shall recommend appropriate discipline and whether any faculty appeals board process should be initiated, up to and including abrogation of tenure.

 There are several actions the University may be able to take to ensure a complainant is able to work or receive an education outside the context of an investigation and administrative process.
 For example, if the complainant and respondent are in the same classes, scheduling arrangements may be made; if they share the same on-campus housing, the University may move the alleged respondent; if they wish to have no-contact orders in place, the University may impose those.
 All of these actions may occur prior to the completion of any investigation.